F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

         list security log profile global-network

 It should match the image below.
+Click the image to enlarge

     .. image:: ./images/globalnetwork.png
        :scale: 40 %